Areas of Practice

 These cases are about dignity for seniors and those recovering from major surgery.
 Painful pressure sores develop on bed-ridden patients who are neglected, not turned over, and ignored by nursing home staff.
 There are very specific protocols for the care of these patients, and the pain of bed sores can easily be prevented.

 Unfortunately the protocols are not always followed.
-If this happens and the patient gets hurt, take action so that it doesn't happen to someone else.
+If this happens and the patient gets hurt, take action so that it doesn't happen to others.

 A human being has no "replacement value", and the best you can do is to make sure their next-of-kin are provided for.